What is Dependent Personality Disorder?

 Children need the caring and nurturing of others.
 They need help when making decisions beyond the scope of their age and experience and may exhibit mild to severe separation anxiety when left with people other than their parents.
 These are all normal and developmentally appropriate in children.

 But some kids don't ever go through the normal developmental path to independence from parents and caregivers.
-For these individuals, dependency on others increases over time and becomes excessive to the point that it departs markedly from the social norm and has a profound negative impact on quality of life.
+For these individuals, dependency on others increases over time and becomes excessive to the point that it departs markedly from the social norm and has a profound negative impact on the quality of life.

 Causes of Dependent Personality Disorder